voila-dashboards/voila/packages/widgets-manager/README.md

-# @voila-dashboards/jupyterlab-preview
+# @voila-dashboards/widgets-manager

-A JupyterLab preview extension for Voilà.
+The Jupyter-widgets manager for Voilà.

-## Prerequisites

-- JupyterLab 1.0+